shahirilfauzan/Customer-Segmentation-Prediction/README.md

 1)Click on this provided link, you will be redirected to [Google Colab](https://colab.research.google.com/drive/18Vys8af6hDNj5ZrSJLih3xLi3OnoW342?usp=sharing),

 # Credits
-this dataset is provided by [Kunal Gupta](https://www.kaggle.com/datasets/kunalgupta2616/hackerearth-customer-segmentation-hackathon)
+This dataset is provided by [Kunal Gupta](https://www.kaggle.com/datasets/kunalgupta2616/hackerearth-customer-segmentation-hackathon)

 Special thanks for Mr Alex Koh & Dr.Warren NL Loo for the guidance guidance throughout the whole deep learning course.